This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 I used my Cricut to create quick and easy decorations to help you spread the love this Valentine’s Day.
 The oversized Sweethearts candy box makes the perfect photo booth prop filled with DIY conversation heart balloons.

 Love comes in all shapes and sizes.
 And with Cricut, anyone can become a Valentine’s Day match-MAKER and party expert!
-Follow the directions below to create your own classic Valentine’s Day party decorations perfect for classroom parties, play dates or family celebrations.
+Follow the directions below to create your own classic Valentine’s Day party decorations perfect for classroom parties, play dates, or family celebrations.

 Cricut Conversation Heart Party Decoration Supplies